silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/02_FulltextSearch.md

 ### Fulltext Filter

-SilverStripe provides a [FulltextFilter](api:SilverStripe\ORM\Filters\FulltextFilter) which you can use to perform custom fulltext searches on
+Silverstripe CMS provides a [FulltextFilter](api:SilverStripe\ORM\Filters\FulltextFilter) which you can use to perform custom fulltext searches on
 [DataList](api:SilverStripe\ORM\DataList)s.

 Example DataObject: